hdevilbiss/react-music-player/README.md

-# react-music-player
+# HotLink Music App

-A stylish music player built with React.js
+A stylish music player built with React.js and styled with Sass.

 ## Boilerplate